szelongq/tp/docs/UserGuide.md

 * The number of hours worked/overtime **must be a positive integer** 1, 2, 3, …

 Examples:
-* `list` followed by `addHoursWorked 5 hw/5 o/5` adds 5 hours worked and 5 hours of overtime to the 5th employee in the employee book.
+* `list` followed by `addHoursWorked 5 hw/5 o/5` adds 5 hours worked and 5 hours of overtime to the 5th employee in HeRon.
 * `find n/Sam` followed by `addHoursWorked 2 o/5` adds 5 hours of overtime to the 2nd employee in the results of the `find` command.

 #### Deduct number of hours worked/overtime from an employee : `deductHoursWorked`